 Mark Bittman at the NY Times makes an alternative to latkes that’s called potato nik.
 He learned it from his grandmother.
 It’s easy and that’s the point!
 You simply use your favorite potato pancake recipe (click the link to see mine).
 Instead of cooking them individually, Mark cooks them as one large pancake.
 He coats the bottom of the pan with oil and pours in the latke batter.
 Once one side is cooked, he slides it out onto a plate, and covers it with another plate.
 Then he turns it over and slides it back into the pan to cook the other side.
 Once it’s done, voila!
 It’s ready to be eaten.
 Much quicker than individual pancakes.
 You can watch Mark prepare his Potato Nik to see how it’s done.

 Serve latkes with sour cream and/or apple sauce.
 I’d recommend trying my recipe for homemade applesauce to have with it.
 Yum!

 If you’d like to teach your kids a Hanukah song here’s a link to The Dreydl Song and the rules for the Dreydl Game.

-This artilce was posted on Thursday, December 6th, 2007 at 1:01 pm and is filed under Applesauce, Children's Songs, Countries & Cultures, Customs and Traditions, Games Around the World, Hanukkah, Hanukkah Songs, Holiday Songs, Holidays Around the World, I Have a Little Dreidel, Israel, Languages, Main Course, Mama Lisa, Potato Latkes, Potato Nik, Recipes of the World, Side Dishes, The Dreidel Game, USA.
+This article was posted on Thursday, December 6th, 2007 at 1:01 pm and is filed under Applesauce, Children's Songs, Countries & Cultures, Customs and Traditions, Games Around the World, Hanukkah, Hanukkah Songs, Holiday Songs, Holidays Around the World, I Have a Little Dreidel, Israel, Languages, Main Course, Mama Lisa, Potato Latkes, Potato Nik, Recipes of the World, Side Dishes, The Dreidel Game, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.